 Okay, so maybe this isn’t a profound statement.
-Anybody who has ever been afflicted by or close to somebody with depression knows that it’s shitty and ruins your life.
+Anybody who has ever been afflicted by or close to somebody with depression knows that it’s awful and can ruin your life.
 And not just because it makes you sad sometimes or forces you to cry in the bathroom at work for no reason or fastens you into the same set of pajamas for three days straight.
 Depression is an asshole because it is inherently contradictory.
 This is the foundation for my theory of The Depression Paradoxes.

 Paradox 1: You’re Numb Despite “Having It All”

 Clinical depression has no rhyme or reason to it.
 Unlike grief or situational depression, which can be linked to a single problem or event, clinical depression often pops right out the blue clear sky.
 As a result, things can often be going pretty well for you but, out of nowhere, you start to feel absolutely miserable.
-For someone with depression, this can be even worse than your entire life falling apart ,because then at least you would have an explanation for your sadness.
+For someone with depression, this can be even worse than your entire life falling apart, because then at least you would have an explanation for your sadness.
 Not having a “reason” to be upset about something makes the voices in your head that much more cutting.
-“You just got a promotion, you ungrateful fuck!
+“You just got a promotion, you ungrateful jerk!
 Why are you blubbering in the shower?” or “You’re on a yacht in the middle of Caribbean, sipping champagne with Joseph Gordon-Levitt, and you can’t smile for one. friggin. second?!”
 (Anybody else have that fantasy?
 Just me?)

 So hopefully this explanation makes it easy to understand why a common piece of advice spewed by everyone ranging from Instagram yogis to Dr. Phil doesn’t often work for people living with depression.
 You can hear a choir of soothing New Age-y voices crooning it now: Practice Gratitude.
 Now don’t get me wrong, I am all for not being a greedy prick and being thankful for what you have.
 And gratitude is an amazing and powerful tool for those not in the middle of a depressive episode.
 But for someone agonizing in their own personal hell for no reason other than shitty neurotransmission, counting blessings can be a rough reminder of the fact that they are still suffering despite all they have been given.
 Even more, for someone with the messed-up thought patterns characteristic of mental health disorders, this can quickly feed into the cycle of negative self-talk and depression.